 Tina San Roman, is founder and president of Coast to Coast Scheduling Services, Inc., which partners with Devon Hill Associates in recruiting top-level mystery shoppers.
 Coast to Coast Scheduling Service is the nation's second-largest mystery shopping recruitment company, with a database of over 250,000 shoppers nationwide and 40 recruiters and schedulers.
-Coast to Coast recruiters, schedulers and editors conduct the initial screening of prospective shoppers according to our high standards; assign the mystery shoppers to the client's project; organize and administer the shoppers' web pages; and assist in editing reports for completeness and accuracy.
 Through its partnership with Coast to Coast, Devon Hill offers greater depth and enhanced resources for its clients.

-Mary Kukovich, Devon Hill Associates' communications partner for more than 20 years, has helped to develop comprehensive, award-winning public relations and communications plans to launch the grand opening and promotion of several independent and assisted living communities, create materials for Devon Hill's turnkey occupational health marketing program that was used by 11 hospitals nationwide, and provide branding and publication support.
+Mary Kukovich, Devon Hill Associates' communications partner for more than 20 years, has helped to develop comprehensive, award-winning public relations and communications plans to launch the grand opening and promotion of several independent and assisted living communities, create materials for Devon's turnkey occupational health marketing program that was used by 11 hospitals nationwide, and provide branding and publication support.